oracle-livelabs/security/database/story/story-hack/story-hack.md

         ![Privilege Analysis - Login screen](./images/hack-lab3b-03.png "Privilege Analysis - Login screen")

-    - Expand all the databases and click on **cdb_PDB1**
+    - Expand all the databases and click on **cdb_PDB1**.

         ![OEM Cloud Control - Targets overview](./images/hack-lab3b-04.png "OEM Cloud Control - Targets overview")

-    - In the menu, select **Security** and **Privileges Analysis**
+    - In the menu, select **Security** and **Privileges Analysis**.

         ![OEM Cloud Control - Privileges Analysis menu](./images/hack-lab3b-05.png "OEM Cloud Control - Privileges Analysis menu")

-    - Check "**Named**" and select "**PA_ADMIN**" as Credential Name
+    - Check "**Named**" and select "**PA_ADMIN**" as Credential Name.

         ![OEM Cloud Control - Privileges Analysis login](./images/hack-lab3b-06.png "OEM Cloud Control - Privileges Analysis login")

-    - Click [**Login**]
+    - Click [**Login**].

-    - Select our report generated during the capture (here "**All database Capture**") and click [**View Report**]
+    - Select our report generated during the capture (here "**All database Capture**") and click [**View Report**].

         ![OEM Cloud Control - Privileges Analysis captures](./images/hack-lab3b-07.png "OEM Cloud Control - Privileges Analysis captures")

-    - You can see all users that connected to the database during the capture period, along with the privileges used
+    - You can see all users that connected to the database during the capture period, along with the privileges used.

         ![OEM Cloud Control - Privileges Analysis global report](./images/hack-lab3b-08.png "OEM Cloud Control - Privileges Analysis global report")

-    - Click on the "**Used**" tab to see all the privileges used during the capture and by whom
+    - Click on the "**Used**" tab to see all the privileges used during the capture and by whom.

         ![OEM Cloud Control - Privileges Analysis Used report](./images/hack-lab3b-09.png "OEM Cloud Control - Privileges Analysis Used report")

-        **Note**: The Export to Spreadsheet button allows you to provide this information to persons who can make decisions about granting or revoking rights
+        **Note**: The Export to Spreadsheet button allows you to provide this information to persons who can make decisions about granting or revoking rights.

     - You can also view unused privileges – these may be privileges the accounts don't need.
 If so, removing these unnecessary privileges is an excellent way to shrink the amount of damage these accounts could do if they were compromised.
-Click on the "**Unused**" tab to see all the privileges that were unused during the capture and by whom
+Click on the **Unused** tab to see all the privileges that were unused during the capture and by whom

         ![OEM Cloud Control - Privileges Analysis Unused report](./images/hack-lab3b-10.png "OEM Cloud Control - Privileges Analysis Unused report")

-        **Note**: We can clearly see if a user has too many rights, or rights that they don't need to perform their tasks
+        **Note**: We can clearly see if a user has too many rights, or rights that they don't need to perform their tasks.

-    - Drop the capture **on PDB1**
+    - Drop the capture **on PDB1**.

         ```
         <copy>./sh_pa_drop_capture.sh pdb1</copy>